Let’s flip out: today is Pancake Day!

 “The best thing about pancakes is that they’re incredibly versatile and can be topped with a range of sweet or savoury toppings,” says dietitian Susie Burrell.

-When making pancakes healthy, Burrell says the rule of thumb is to ensure that no more than a couple of tablespoons of added sugar is used in the recipe – which includes toppings such as syrups and chocolate.
+When making pancakes healthy, Burrell says the rule of thumb is to ensure that no more than a couple of tablespoons of added sugar is used in the recipe.
+This includes toppings.

-“It can be tempting to get heavy-handed with toppings like maple syrup, sugar, honey, golden syrup and other sauces,” she says.
-“But remember they are all still simple sugars.”
+“It can be tempting to get heavy-handed with pancake toppings like maple syrup, sugar, honey, golden syrup and other sauces,” she says.
+“But remember, they’re all still sugars.”

-Burrell says that sticking to toppings that include fresh fruit, sautéed vegetables, Greek yoghurt and natural peanut butter spreads, and rationing sweet toppings like maple syrup and honey will help keep your pancakes nutritionally balanced.
+Burrell says that sticking to pancake toppings that include fresh fruit, sautéed vegies, Greek yoghurt and natural peanut butters will help keep your pancakes nutritionally balanced.

-“Toppings like Greek yoghurt and 100 percent natural nut spreads like Mayver’s Peanut Butter provide a great source of protein, which will help keep you fuller for longer and provide you with the energy you need to get through the day.”
+“Toppings like Greek yoghurt and 100 percent natural nut spreads like Mayver’s Peanut Butter provide a great source of protein,” she says.
+“This will help keep you fuller for longer and provide you with the energy you need to get through the day.”

-You can also modify the pancake recipe itself to increase the nutritional content of the meal by substituting select ingredients for oats, banana or eggs, or swapping in some wholemeal flour with your pancake mix.
+You can also modify the pancake recipe to increase its nutritional content.
+Substitute ingredients for oats, banana or eggs, or swap in some wholemeal flour with a pancake mix.

-To help you get your Fat Tuesday on, we’ve shared some easy pancake recipes below, that are both crazy delicious and a little less sinful than your usual offerings, so you’ll have a bit less to atone for come Lent tomorrow.
+To help you get your Fat Tuesday on, we’ve shared some easy pancake recipes below.
+Both are crazy delicious, but also a little less sinful than your usual offerings.
+So you’ll have a bit less to atone for come Lent tomorrow.
+You’re welcome.

 Peanut butter pancakes with smooth peanut butter and honey Greek yoghurt